jose5918/operating-systems/README.md

 # operating-systems
-Repository for team collab in school
+Repository for OS team collab in school